hitokiri-mata/katacoda-courses/kubernetes-serverless/riff/step5-invoke.md

 `$(riff service invoke square --text -- -w '\n' -d 8)`{{execute}}

-As a function it will return 64, the square of the 8 passed in.
+As a function, it will return 64, the square of the 8 passed in.